Buying at auction? Here’s how a conveyancer can help.

 2. Remind you to get building and pest inspections before the auction

-When buying at an auction, you’re agreeing to purchase the property ‘as is’.
-This means asking the seller to fix or change anything after the auction is off the table.
-As your conveyancer, we remind you early in the process to arrange any pre-auction inspections and can recommend trusted professionals if needed.
+Buying at auction means agreement to purchase the property ‘as is’, so asking the seller to fix or change anything after the auction is off the table.
+As your conveyancer, we remind you early in the process to arrange the necessary pre-auction inspections and can recommend trusted professionals if needed (especially if purchasing in the Cranbourne area).

 3. Request changes ahead of the auction

-It’s important to keep in mind that the contract cannot be altered after the auction, so it’s best to ensure you’re comfortable with its terms in advance.
-The seller is not required to accept any changes you propose and may choose to proceed with the original version.
+The seller is under no obligation to accept any changes you propose and may choose to proceed with the original version.
 If that’s the case, we can help you assess the situation and decide whether you’re still prepared to bid under the existing contract conditions.

 4. Guide you through the post-purchase process